moj-analytical-services/dbtools/README.md

-Alternatively you probably want to use [Rdbtools](https://github.com/moj-analytical-services/Rdbtools), which has the advantages of being R-native, so no messing with `reticulate` and Python, and supporting `dbplyr`.
+Alternatively you probably want to use [Rdbtools](https://github.com/moj-analytical-services/Rdbtools), which has the advantages of supporting `dbplyr` and being R-native, so there's no messing with `reticulate` and Python which cause endless problems.

 ## Installation